EthanMcBloxxer/ethanmcbloxxer.github.io/published/the-quest-for-the-perfect-language.md

----
-layout: post
-title: The Quest for the Perfect Language
+# The Quest for the Perfect Language
-subtitle: Looking at the top 10 languages and finding the best
+*Looking at the top 10 languages and deciding on the best*
-tags: [language]
----
+*Created on January 17th, 2021*

 In this post, I'll be looking at the top 10 by native speakers, and seeing which of them meets my set criteria for being a language better than English, or in a way, perfect.